 These days, SEO isn’t just something nice to have; it’s necessary to stand out online.
 A major part of an SEO campaign is to identify relevant keywords in order to attract more visitors.
 However, ranking for certain keywords is only half the battle.
-It’s important for businesses to take into search intent as well.
+It’s important for businesses to take into account search intent as well.

 What is Search Intent?